-For additional guidance, Staff should review the policy on Complying with Rule of Investigation 1080.5 [Notification of Purpose].
+For guidance on the content of a Notification of Purpose, Staff should review the policy on Complying with Rule of Investigation 1080.5 [Notification of Purpose].

-Unless other designation is deemed appropriate, Staff should list the Deputy Enforcement Director as the Custodian of Records and the paralegal assigned to the investigation as the Deputy Custodian.
+Unless other designation is deemed appropriate, Staff should list their Deputy Enforcement Director as the Custodian of Records and the paralegal assigned to the investigation as the Deputy Custodian.
 All attorneys assigned to the investigation should be listed as Bureau Counsel.